Tumbling Down (Cockney Rebel song)

 "Tumbling Down" is a song by the British rock band Cockney Rebel, fronted by Steve Harley.
-It was released in 1975 as the third and final single from the band's second studio album The Psychomodo (1974).
+It was released in January 1975 as the third and final single from the band's second studio album The Psychomodo (1974).
 The song was written by Harley, and produced by Harley and Alan Parsons.

 Background

 "Tumbling Down" was written and first performed by Harley during his days of busking in the early 1970s, before Cockney Rebel were formed in late 1972.
 The song references Ernest Hemingway, who had a big influence on Harley, and mentions the Titanic sailing into Brighton.
 Harley believes it was at Brighton, aged three, when he contracted polio.
 The song's closing refrain ("Oh dear, look what they've done to the blues, blues, blues") has been described as a "put-down of the denim-clad virtuosos that overpopulated 1970s music".

 The song was recorded by Cockney Rebel during the February–March 1974 sessions for their second studio album The Psychomodo in 1974, with Andrew Powell providing the orchestral and brass arrangements on the track.
 The song was mastered at Abbey Road Studios.

 When EMI released The Psychomodo in the United States in January 1975, half a year after its release elsewhere, "Tumbling Down" was issued as a single.
 By this time, the original Cockney Rebel line-up had disbanded owing to internal tensions and disagreements.
 As a result, the US releases of "Tumbling Down" and The Psychomodo would be credited to the name of the band's new line-up as Steve Harley & Cockney Rebel.
 It was the band's debut single in the US.
 Although it was not a single in the UK or Europe, the song remains one of Harley's most popular songs.